pip-services-infrastructure/pip-services-metrics-node/README.md

   - [HTTP Version 1](doc/HttpProtocolV1.md)
 ##  Contract

 Logical contract of the microservice is presented below.
-For physical implementation (HTTP/REST, Thrift, Seneca, Lambda, etc.), please, refer to documentation of the specific protocol.
+For physical implementation (HTTP/REST, GRPC, Lambda, etc.), please, refer to documentation of the specific protocol.

 ```typescript